danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 Run `npm test` in a terminal to run the tests, and as expected, this new test fails because validation has not yet been implemented.

 You can see the bug in action here because the code is attempting to run calculations on invalid data.
 There's a category of `194.32` due to the date parsing error on the first invalid line.
-Also there's a Merchant of `undefined` which comes from the second invalid line that only has 3 fields (missing Merchant field):
+Also there's a Merchant of `undefined` which comes from the second invalid line that only has 3 fields (missing Merchant field).
+And the total spending is incorrect, it should be `194.32` + `45.87` = `240.19` (the intended amounts from input data if it were valid), but instead the total is `29` (from incorrectly parsed date in ine 1) + `45.87` = `74.87`.

 ![tdd bug fail 1](../images/tdd-bug-fail-1.png "tdd bug fail 1")